AkiKurisu/UniChat/README.md

 Of course, if you use the online mode, `UniChat` also includes a chain toolkit based on [LangChain](https://github.com/langchain-ai/langchain) to quickly embed LLM and Agent in the game.

-The following is the flow chart of UniChat, and the functions that can be used offline are shown in `Local Inference` the box:
+The following is the flow chart of UniChat.
+In the `Local Inference` box are the functions that can be used offline:

 ![流程图](Images/UniChat.png)